rulingAnts/quickstart_android_pwa/README.md

 The primary goal is to provide a tool simple enough for native speakers with limited technical and reading abilities to collect high-quality data.

-**🎉 This project has been transformed from Flutter/Dart to a modern PWA that works on any device with a browser and can be packaged as an Android app using TWA (Trusted Web Activity).**
+This project is a modern Progressive Web App (PWA) that works on any device with a browser and can be packaged as an Android app using TWA (Trusted Web Activity).

 The tool facilitates the collection of: